aave/ccip/README.md

 We use `cosign` with OIDC keyless signing during the [Build, Sign and Publish Chainlink](https://github.com/smartcontractkit/chainlink/actions/workflows/build-publish.yml) workflow.

-It is encourage for any node operator building from the official Chainlink docker image to verify the tagged release version was did indeed built from this workflow.
+It is encouraged for any node operator building from the official Chainlink docker image to verify the tagged release version was did indeed built from this workflow.

 You will need `cosign` in order to do this verification.
 [Follow the instruction here to install cosign](https://docs.sigstore.dev/system_config/installation/).